Special Requirements

 (added using the Survey Plan form)

-This requirement specifies that each Pass in a survey step must execute without interruption by other science programs.
-Interruptions by any required calibrations, momentum unloads, or station keeping maneuvers are permitted.
-If a Pass is repeated, each Pass must not be interrupted, but interruptions are allowed between repeated passes.
-This special requirement has no parameters.
+This requirement groups together the Segments of each individual Pass, and specifies that each Pass within a Survey Step must execute without interruption by other science programs.
+Interruptions are allowed between repeated Passes.
+This requirement has no parameters.

 V3 PA Range